leilaannweiss/phrg-refactoring-views-with-helpers-lab-pca-000/README.md

 ![Dancing Daft Punk](http://i.giphy.com/ZCKh7knqLpc4M.gif)

 ## Does this need an update?

 Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-refactoring-views-with-helpers-lab/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-refactoring-views-with-helpers-lab/pulls).
 Provide a detailed description that explains the issue you have found or the change you are proposing.
 Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

-<p data-visibility='hidden'>PHRG Refactoring Views With Helpers Lab</p>